When did you start Tattooing? How did you get into it?

 Exactly how long will the tattoo take and exactly how much will it be?

-This is a very common question that no tattoo artist will ever be able to answer definitively for you.
+This is a very common question that tattoo artists will not be able to definitively answer for you if they are doing large scale pieces.
 We cannot guarantee an estimated time period and price for you due to these factors.

 Time and Price depends on: